This Way to the Voting Booth 2021-2022: A Citizen's Guide to Registration & Voting

 - Finding your polling place: Polling places can be obtained by entering your home address on the Dept of Elections ivote.de.gov voter portal or on VOTE411.

 - ID needed for voting: Identification is required ONLY if you have registered using the National Voter Registration Form and thus did not supply it originally.

 - In that case, the voter must present current identification which includes a current and valid photo ID that shows full name and address.
-If a photo ID cannot be produced, a current utility bill, bank statement, government check, paycheck or other government document that shows full name and address will be accepted.
+If a photo ID cannot be produced, a current utility bill, bank statement, government check, paycheck, or other government documents that show full name and address will be accepted.
 Identification is also required the first time you vote in person or with an in-person absentee ballot.

 Absentee Ballot Process